Petit appartement du roi: Louis XVI

 The small room north and behind the pièce de la vaisselle d'or is the cabinet de la cassette du roi (1789 plan #10).
 This room was converted into a bathroom for Louis XV around 1769.
 Louis XVI used the room – allegedly – as a place where he could maintain his personal financial accounts (Verlet 1985, p.
 526).
 The paneling dates from the remodeling for Louis XV; however, Louis XVI ordered a total regilding of the room in 1784 (Verlet 1985, p.
 526).
 When Pierre de Nolhac assumed the directorship of the museum of Versailles, he discovered that this room was being used as a broom closet by the janitorial staff.
 This discovery was the impetus that compelled Nolhac to begin exhaustive research on the subject of the history of Versailles (Nolhac, 1937).

 The bibliothèque de Louis XVI (1789 plan #11) located directly east of the pièce de la vaisselle d'or occupies the space that was the chambre de Madame Adélaïde (which Louis XV rechristened salon d’assemblée in 1769) and previously the petite galerie.
 In 1774, construction on the library began with the decoration being executed by the workshop of the Rousseau brothers, who had previously worked on the paneling of the cabinet de la cassette du roi and on part of the sculptural decorations of the Opéra (Verlet 1985, p.
 513).
-This room represents not only the personal taste of Louis XVI it also stands as one of the finest examples of the style Louis XVI decorative style.
+This room represents not only the personal taste of Louis XVI it also stands as one of the finest examples of the Louis XVI style.

 The room located just to the east of the bibliothèque de Louis XVI is the salle à manger aux salles neuves (1789 plan #12).
 This room, once the deuxième salon de la petite galerie and once one of the rooms of Madame Adélaïde, was remodeled into a dining room for Louis XV in 1769.
 The paneling by Jacques Verberckt dates from the 1769 redecoration of Louis XV and the present blue upholstery, draperies, and hunting scenes by Jean-Baptiste Oudry date from 1774 when Louis XVI redecorated the room (Baulez, 1976; Verlet 1985, p.
 527).
 The room was also known as the salle des porcelains on account of the annual display of the production of the Sèvres factory that was arranged in this room during Christmas (Baulez, 1976).